secureCodeBox/engine/README.md

 - [Juice Shop][juiceshop]

+# Coding Guidelines

+### Attributes
+Attributes / variables for processes are always wrapped in a enum type.

+### JSON
+We're using snake_case (lower case) for json attributes.
+If an enum type is used as attribute its converted to lower case.
+If it's an value it's always used UPPERCASE.
+This is to hold the attribute api consistent, but make shure Enums are recognized as enums.

 # Spring Boot Web application with Camunda Webapps

 This example demonstrates how you can build Spring Boot Web application having following configured: